evelynlewis/x800/README.md

 Since `x800` takes input from standard input, or `stdin`, and exits at the completion of a game, random games can be played by sending a stream of random moves to `stdin`.
 Monitoring the speed of characters being read from standard input and the typical time required to finish a game provides a reasonable performance benchmark.

-### Notes on benchmark results and their interpretation

-  1. The `pv` tool output of `[ n MiB/s]` corresponds to `n × 1024²`, or `n × 1048576` discrete directional moves processed by `x800` in a given second.
-In the measurements below, the first number is the instantaneous rate, and the second the average.
-Measurements were taken until the the average rate had stabilized for at least several seconds.

-  2. The `hyperfine` latency numbers correspond to the duration of a complete randomly-run game, beginning-to-end.
-Statistical reasoning of the number of moves this typically corresponds to is left as an exercise for the reader.

 ### Mini-benchmarks using the `hyperfine` tool

 `hyperfine` is [described](https://nnethercote.github.io/perf-book/benchmarking.html) by *The Rust Performance Book* as "an excellent general-purpose benchmarking tool."
 It seems to deliver.

+The `hyperfine` latency numbers correspond to the duration of a complete randomly-run game, beginning-to-end.
+Statistical reasoning of the number of moves this typically corresponds to is left as an exercise for the reader.

-These benchmarks require GNU `base32`, `tr`, `pv`, and a recent version of [`hyperfine`](https://github.com/sharkdp/hyperfine).
+These benchmarks require GNU `base32`, `tr`, `dd`, and a recent version of [`hyperfine`](https://github.com/sharkdp/hyperfine).

-> Note: The `hyperfine` binary can be installed via your system package manager or with `cargo install hyperfine`.
+> On most Linux systems the required GNU shell tools will be preinstalled.
+The `hyperfine` binary can be installed via your system package manager or with `cargo install hyperfine`.
 Your package manager's version may be too old.

 #### `hyperfine` benchmark: Intel Pentium G3220T at 2.60GHz with Linux 6.5